 The CLEVELAND POLICE DEPARTMENT was formed in 1866 under the auspices of the Metropolitan Police Act enacted by the Ohio general assembly.
 Prior to 1866 police services had been provided by an elected city marshal assisted by a small number of constables and volunteer night watchmen.
 The "Metropolitan System," used by several large American cities at the time, created a board of police commissioners with authority to appoint a superintendent of police and a number of patrol officers.
-Cleveland's first department consisted of Superintendent John N. Frazee, 6 officers, and 29 patrol officers divided into day and night platoons to protect the city's 67,000 people.
+Cleveland's first department consisted of Acting Superintendent Samuel Furnal (who held the appointed rank of Captain), three sergeants, one special detective and 43 patrol officers divided into day and night platoons to protect the city's 67,000 people.
 In 1871 Jacob W. Schmitt, who had been instrumental in the passage of the Metropolitan Police Act, was made superintendent, serving through 2 departmental organizations until 1893.
 The department was shaken in 1876 when a group of patrol officers appealed their dismissal to the Ohio general assembly, which resulted in the disbanding of Cleveland's Police Board and the entire department.
 Following the creation of a new board, nearly all members of the department were reappointed.

 After these turbulent beginnings, the police department was relatively calm and service was improved.
 By the turn of the century, patrol wagons and the callbox system were in use, and the department had established its mounted unit.
 A police force of 355 assigned to 12 different precincts kept the peace.
 In 1903 the department assumed its modern form when the state legislature abolished the Metropolitan Police Act, and control of the department was shifted to city government.
 A local department of public safety was established, headed by a director appointed by the mayor.
 The director, in charge of both the police and fire departments, appointed their respective chiefs.
 The chiefs in turn appointed the members of their departments from a Civil Service list of eligible candidates.